2026 Genesis Invitational longshot picks, odds, PGA props: This golf parlay could return well over $60,000

 SportsLine's model simulated the Genesis Invitational 2026 10,000 times and revealed a PGA longshot parlay that could return well over $60,000 on just a $10 bet

 The final chance to construct a PGA longshot parlay on the tour's West Coast Swing comes at the Genesis Invitational 2026.
 Hosted at Riviera Country Club in Los Angeles, this is the second signature event of the year and has a loaded field to make golf props on.
-The top of the PGA odds board features names such as Scottie Scheffler (+300), Rory McIlroy (+1100), 2024 winner Hideki Matsuyama (+2000) and defending champion Ludvig Aberg (+3500).
-Australian Adam Scott could be popular in a 2026 Genesis Invitational parlay as he has two wins and two runners-up at this tournament.
+The top of the PGA odds board features names such as Scottie Scheffler (+300), Rory McIlroy (+1100), 2024 winner Hideki Matsuyama and Tommy Fleetwood at +2000 and defending champion Ludvig Aberg (+4000).
+Australian Adam Scott, who is +5500 in the outright market, could be popular in a 2026 Genesis Invitational parlay as he has two wins and two runners-up at this tournament.

 Scott is at +660 to notch a top 5 with your PGA picks while simply cracking the top 20 returns +120.
 From finishing positions to head-to-head matchups, a Genesis Invitational parlay can go in a number of different directions.
 Before making any 2026 Genesis Invitational picks or golf parlays, you need to see this PGA Tour parlay from the proven computer model at SportsLine.